The Big Killers Are…

 No iPod/iPhone Skype in Canada (yet)

 My post yesterday was premature.
 I attempted to get the Skype client for my iPod and found out it is not available in Canada yet. Â This is annoying, and if anyone can send me a copy of the client, I’d appreciate it to try things out (anything to lower my phone bills).

 Q1 on Markets Ends

-Optimistically the markets closed yesterday, with an up trend which doesn’t mean we are out of the woods, only that there was some buying at the end of the Quarter.
-Could be large Mutual Funds doing some “window dressing“, or it might be the start of something good, only time will tell.
+Optimistically the markets closed yesterday, with an uptrend which doesn’t mean we are out of the woods, only that there was some buying at the end of the Quarter.
+It could be significant Mutual Funds doing some “window dressing,” or it might be the start of something good.
+Only time will tell.